mikelew42/gitutorial/README.md

 Would it know if I reordered the lines?

 I'm wondering how git works.
-I think it diffs line by line.
+I think it diffs line by line